Internet for RV Living: Mobile Internet Options in 2025

 More recently Starlink has added a more budget-friendly ROAM plan that includes 50GB of data for $50 per month.
 This data limit may be fine for weekend campers, but would not be enough for most digital nomads.

 However, Starlink ROAM users are able to pause their service at any time, so RVers are not billed for months when they are not using their service.
-The service should work in most locations is the United States, but speeds will vary depending on usage and satellite availability in the area.
+The service should work in most locations in the United States, but speeds will vary depending on usage and satellite availability in the area.

 As with all satellite internet options, Starlink will only work if the dish has a clear view of the sky.
-Therefore, many RVers are securing the dish to their roof or on top of a flag pole to get the best connection.
-Of course, these set-ups require that the dish be taken down and stored on travel days.

 Pros and Cons of Satellite Internet for RV Living